IBM/aspera-cli/README.md

 In addition, the `Files` application supports private links.
 Private links require the user to authenticate.
 So, provide the same options as for regular authentication, and provide the private link using option `url`.

+A user may not be part of any workspace, but still have access to shared folders (using private links).
+In that case, it is possible to list those shared folder by using a value for option `workspace` equal to `@json:null` or `@ruby:nil`.

 #### <a id="aocfirst"></a>First Use